calyxir/calyx/docs/tutorial/langtut.md

 ## A Memory Cell

-Let's turn out skeleton into a tiny, nearly no-op Calyx program.
+Let's turn our skeleton into a tiny, nearly no-op Calyx program.
 We'll start by adding a memory component to the cells:

     cells {